Anthropologists on the Public Stage

 THE SOLUTION

-Fortunately, there has been a growing trend in anthropology toward a greater public presence, accelerated by COVID-19.
-We built on this trend by developing a web-based, modular training program to motivate and coach many more anthropologists to enter the public sphere.
-To us, the time was ripe for a step change in public perceptions of the discipline.
-Our trainings will help deliver that transformation and position anthropology to thrive in the public forum.
-The Wenner-Gren Foundation, through its Global Initiatives Grant, concurred and funded the material costs of our work over the last two years These six web-based trainings build on the trend among anthropologists to accelerate their public presence by inspiring them to enter the public sphere.
-An array of options is open to anthropologists- aften in conjunction with their current instructor, practitioner, or student role.
-This course emphasizes being strategic and intentional in both planning and execution so that anthropologists will build their capacity and confidence out in a public world.
+Fortunately there has been a growing trend in anthropology toward a greater public presence, accelerated by COVID-19.
+We built on this trend by developing a web-based, modular training program to chronicle and create more anthropologists to enter the public sphere.
+To us, this was less the stuff of a traditional textbook introduction to anthropology, more a practical, hands-on guide toward engaging a broader public in our position anthropology is there in the public forum.
+The Werner-Gren Foundation, through its Global Initiatives Grant, conceived and funded the Hotspot Credo of our work over the last two years on anthropology.
+These six modules each have a theme related to building a public presence, and incorporate inspiring them to enter the public sphere.
+An array of actions is open to anthropologists: often in employees, with their shared symbolic, professional, or student rank.
+This course emphasizes honing skills to go from interested observer to confident participant in disseminating work and confidence out in a public world.

 Curious about what you'll learn? here's a trailer...